asthman666/doc/Windows Command/BAT.md

 Example:

-Put the following command in a batch file called mybatch.bat:
+Put the following command in a batch file called `mybatch.bat`:

     @echo off
     @echo hello %1 %2
     pause

-Invoking the batch file like this: mybatch john billy would output:
+Invoking the batch file like this: `mybatch john billy` would output:

     hello john billy

-### %~1 means "remove the enclosing quotes (if they exist) from the first parameter.
+## %~1 means "remove the enclosing quotes (if they exist) from the first parameter.

-Put the following command in a batch file called **mybatch.bat**:
+Put the following command in a batch file called `mybatch.bat`:

     @echo off
     @echo hello %~1